A small Nebraska financial advisory firm is unveiling a novel approach to attracting its target clients by capping its annual adviser fee at $11,000.

 John Anderson, head of practice management for SEI Advisor Network, praised the firm's new fee transparency.
 He said that even if clients aren't asking an adviser about the amount they charge, they are thinking about whether it really costs $10,000 more to manage a $2 million portfolio, versus one of $1 million.

 “Advisers often set minimum fees but rarely have been capping their fees,” Mr. Anderson said.
 “It's a phenomenal idea.”

-Mr. Wood said that industrywide, he doesn't think that clients are aware of what they pay each year just to compensate their adviser, and he is hoping to change that, too.
+Mr. Wood said that industrywide, he doesn't believe that clients are aware of what they pay each year just to compensate their adviser, and he's hoping to change that, too.

-A calculator at OnePricePortfolio.com allows users to type in their portfolio balance sum.
-Using industry averages, it estimates the adviser fee the user is paying and lists it in comparison with what the person would pay using their capped-fee structure.
+A calculator at OnePricePortfolio.com allows users to add their portfolio balance sum, and using industry averages, it estimates the financial adviser fee the user is paying.
+It lists those in comparison with what the person would pay using their capped-fee structure.

-He expects to serve clients mostly online or over the phone, allowing the firm to expand its national reach, versus its existing clients, who are mostly from or live in Nebraska.
+He expects to serve clients mostly online or over the phone, enabling the firm to expand its national reach versus its current clients, who are mostly from or live in Nebraska.